A new White House under Biden: Discipline, diversity, dogs and social distancing

 From required mask-wearing to a new public information approach, the Democrat's steady hand-on-the-tiller style marks an abrupt change from the bombast and volatility under the Republican Trump, a businessman and former reality TV star.

-"This is what normalcy looks like," said Ambassador John Bolton, a former national security adviser to Trump, when asked about the Biden administration.
+"This is what normalcy looks like," said John Bolton, a former national security adviser to Trump and ambassador to the United Nations under George W. Bush, when asked about the Biden administration.
 "It’s certainly true that if a president can’t manage the White House, he can’t manage the rest of it."

 A White House governing strategy assailed as chaotic by both political parties is gone, replaced by message discipline and a disinclination toward leaks.